The 7 best garden rakes to buy in 2025, as tested in real-world conditions by our experts

 - Expensive

-This stainless steel narrow tine soil rake was awarded a BBC Gardeners' World Magazine Best Buy for a lifetime buy.
-Beautifully designed and hand crafted from quality materials it has a long ash handle that has a knob on the end for extra grip.
-It fits well in the hand although it is quite heavy.
+This stainless steel narrow-tine soil rake was awarded a BBC Gardeners' World Magazine Best Buy for a lifetime buy.
+Beautifully designed and handcrafted from quality materials, it has a long ash handle with a knob on the end for extra grip.
+It fits well in the hand, although it is quite heavy.
 The narrow head of the rake fits well between rows in the vegetable garden and plants in borders, and the close tines produce an excellent tilth.
-Although it is expensive, costg considerably more than some in our test, it is an excellent tool with a 50 year warranty on teh head and one on the handle and a must for kitchen gardeners.
+Although it is expensive, costing considerably more than some in our test, it is an excellent tool with a 50-year warranty on the head.

 Available from Burford Garden Co.